 After our explorations, we set out to find our lodging for the night as it began to get dark.
 The winding roads lulled me to sleep as Buddy drove us over an hour to our destination for the night – a little cabin in the woods.
 Before we got there, Buddy woke me up with eager excitement to show me his wonderful discovery – the stars!

-Our first full day in Transylvania was spent admiring waterfalls (duh)!
+Our first full day in Transylvania was spent admiring waterfalls (duh) in Dupont State Forest!
 We were able to fit in 5 or 6, but there are so many to see!
 And many of them aren’t very hard to hike to.

 The most effort we put in was to see the view of the top of Triple Falls.
 Although the view from the base was still my favorite, getting to see the entirety of this huge waterfall was pretty amazing and literally breathtaking (again with the altitude – I really struggled on this one).